AlexanderJCS/ksp2-savefile-pruner/README.md

 # ksp2-savefile-pruner

 This simple Python program is designed to solve a Kerbal Space Program 2 bug that makes the save file size balloon to hundreds of megabytes if not gigabytes, which can cause the save/load times to become very long.
 This issue is caused by repeated logging of the same event.
-This program deletes the repeated entries, leaving only one logging entry.
+This program deletes the repeated entries.

 ![image](https://user-images.githubusercontent.com/98898166/228409816-dcbf4472-b0bc-4a12-b47d-e35322820160.png)